Looking for the best garden hoe?

 Corona Clipper SH61000 Diamond Hoe – Most Precise Garden Hoe

-- Precise garden hoe because of its diamond head.
+• Precise draw hoe because of its diamond head.

 Are the weeds in the small corners of your garden bothering you?
 All you need is the Corona SH61000 diamond hoe for thorough clean up.

 The diamond-shaped head has 4 sharpened edges for maximum efficiency.
 This design allows you to cut weeds with forward and backward strokes.
-The points are ideal for weeding around and underneath plants, as well as the edges and corners of your yard.
+I was dealing with unusual weed growth on one side of my garden when I tested this one.
+I was happily surprised to see how efficient it was at getting rid of all the weeds.
+I can safely say that the points are ideal for weeding around and underneath plants, as well as the edges and corners of your yard.

 Here is the good news.
 The 60-inch long northern ash wood handle lets you work from an upright position, so you can give your back and knees a deserved break.